litestar-org/pytest-databases/README.md

 ## Features

-`pytest-databases` currently utilizes `docker compose` (or the legacy `docker-compose`) commands to manage the startup and shutdown of each database service.
+`pytest-databases` uses the Docker Python SDK to manage the startup and shutdown of database services in containers.
 The following databases are currently available:

 - **Postgres**: Version 12, 13, 14, 15, 16 and 17 are available
 - **MySQL**: Version 5.6, 5.7 and 8 are available